openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Credential Query {#credential_query}

-A Credential Query is an object representing a request for one specific Credential.
+A Credential Query is an object representing a request for a presentation of one Credential.

 Each entry in `credentials` MUST be an object with the following properties: